signj117/jubilant-waffle/README.md

 ```

 `https://deploy.example.com` is the on-prem proxy endpoint that accepts the HTTP POST request.
-The proxy uses information in the request string (covered below) to route the request to the appropriate WebSphere cell.
+The proxy uses information in the API parameters *(covered below)* to route the request to the appropriate WebSphere cell.

 **The double-quote before the URL is required, and is closed at the end of the URL (below)**

-### Specifying the API parameters
+### Specifying the REST-style URI

 ```
 job/appDeploy/buildWithParameters?
 ```

-Jenkins API URI syntax for performing a build is `/job/JOBNAME/build`
+Jenkins syntax for performing a build via the REST API is `/job/JOBNAME/build?`

+where JOBNAME is the name of the job as shows in the Jenkins GUI

-`/job/JOBNAME/buildWithParameters` if the job takes parameters
+`/job/JOBNAME/buildWithParameters?` if the job takes parameters

-See [Jenkins Remote Access API Wiki](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) for more information, and examples of using JSON for parameters instead of name/value pairs
+### Specifying the API parameters

 ```
 CM_DIR=cm12345&APP_NAME=MyWebApp&token=wasv855-01utcell"